nmn0gueira/mpc-experiments/emp/README.md

     - As of now, I do not know yet if the current implementation is as optimal as can be in a boolean circuit.
 - `hist2d`:
     - Change the usage of floats to integers trading a potential slight loss of precision in the binning for a more efficient computation.

+### Additions
+- `ag2pc`:
+	- Add testing for the maliciously secure protocol with authenticated garbling.